TheOtherRolesAU/TheOtherRoles/README.zh_tw.md

 | Lighter Duration | -
 -----------------------

-## Mini
+## 迷你
 ### **Team: Crewmates or Impostors**
 The Mini can be a Crewmate (67% chance) or an Impostor (33% chance).\
 The Mini's character is smaller and hence visible to everyone in the game.\
 The Mini cannot be killed until it turns 18 years old, however it can be voted out.\
 **Impostor Mini:**
 - While growing up the kill cooldown is doubled.
 When it's fully grown up its kill cooldown is 2/3 of the default one.
 - If it gets thrown out of the ship, everything is fine.

 **Crewmate Mini:**
 - The Crewmate Mini aims to play out the strength its invincibility in the early game.
 - If it gets thrown out of the ship before it turns 18, everyone loses.
 So think twice before you vote out a Mini.

 **NOTE:**
 - Impostors can't kill the Mini (the button does not work) until it turns 18